OVERVIEW of Day of the Dead Odyssey

 Price includes accommodations and breakfast and all transportation to and from your starting point, along with admission to all attractions.

-All other meals are at the travelers expense and we recommend that you plan on spending around 300 USD on food, incidentals and souvenirs during the trip.
+All other meals are at the travelers expense and we recommend that you plan on spending around 300 USD on food, incidentals, souvenirs and tips during the trip.
 Travel insurance and proof of Covid-19 vaccination is required.